 What’s really happening here is an effort to give special privileges to a narrow segment of society while stigmatizing other groups and refusing them equal protection under the law.
 It’s based on the patriarchal underpinnings of religion and the fear of losing power.

 We should reject it from the root to the branch.
-You know what you have to do: VOTE.

 – Dianne Post, Legal Director